Export as MCP Langchain server

 http://localhost:6274/?MCP_PROXY_AUTH_TOKEN=1b40988bb02624b74472a9e8634a6d78802ced91c34433bf427cb3533c8fee2c

-• setup the Transport Type to Streamable HTTP
+• Transport Type: Streamable HTTP

 Claude Desktop setup